deitch/docker_registry2/README.md

 Returns all repositories whose name contains `"mylibs"`.

 **Note:** The v2 registry does not support search directly server-side.
 Thus, this is simulated by using the `catalog/` endpoint.
-It is highly recommended to avoid using this function until the v2 registry supports it, as it pulls a lot of data and will be slow.
+It is highly recommended to avoid using this function until the v2 registry supports direct search, as it will be slow.
+It pulls a list of all repositories to the client and then does a pattern match on them.

-Returns an array of objects, each of which has the following key/value pairs:

-* `name`: full name of repository, e.g. `redis` or `user/redis`
+Returns an array of strings, each of which is the full name of a repository.
-* `description`: freeform description of repository, e.g. "this is the official redis repository"

-Other fields may be added later.
-Do *not* assume those are the only fields.

 If no results are found, will return an empty array `[]`.
 An empty array will not throw an exception.